seanmpuckett/sai/docs/Keywords.md

     .. chain [collection]
       iterate

 Ensures the collection is an iterable.
 If it already is an iterable, return it unchanged.
 If it has a **Iterate** method, call it and return that iterable.
-If it's an Array or object, shallow copy it and produce an iterator over its values.
+If it's an Array, produce an iterator over its values.
+If it's an object, produce an iterator that returns for each trait a 2-element array with trait name, trait value.
 If it's just a plain value, produce an iterator that returns that value.

 Using **iterate** in this way allows you to guarantee that processing is being done using an iteration rather than a static collection.
 To go the other way, use **collect**, which turns an iterable into an Array.